nacht-falter/sonic-explorers/README.md

 Please follow these steps to deploy the application:

-1. Deploy your your own version of the [Sonic Explorers API](https://github.com/nacht-falter/sonic-explorers-api) by following the [deployment instructions for the Sonic Explorers API](https://github.com/nacht-falter/sonic-explorers-api#deployment).
+1. Deploy your own version of the [Sonic Explorers API](https://github.com/nacht-falter/sonic-explorers-api) by following the [deployment instructions for the Sonic Explorers API](https://github.com/nacht-falter/sonic-explorers-api#deployment).

 2. Clone or fork this repository.
 For forking it, go to https://github.com/nacht-falter/sonic-explorers/, click on `Fork` and follow the instructions.
-For cloning the repository run `git clone https://github.com/nacht-falter/sonic-explorers.git` in your terminal.
+For cloning the repository, run `git clone https://github.com/nacht-falter/sonic-explorers.git` in your terminal.

     <details>